vmchale/tw-rs/README.md

   - You want to extend your tools in [haskell](https://github.com/vmchale/command-line-tweeter)
   - You want "twitter in a terminal" that [rainbowtools](https://github.com/DTVD/rainbowstream) or [oysttyer](https://github.com/oysttyer/oysttyer) provides.
+  - You want to be able to easily tweet emoji

 ## Config